 However, the number of times peritoneal dialysis procedure needs to be performed a day means that patients cannot be away from the dialysis equipment for long.
 Some patients may also be sensitive to a catheter or find it inconvenient, making peritoneal dialysis unsuitable for them.

 When kidney failure or ESRD occurs, most of the kidney’s function is lost.
 Dialysis helps replace kidney functions to a large extent.
 However, symptoms and complications can manifest between treatment sessions or over time if the condition is progressive.
-In some cases, patients may not opt for dialysis, for various personal or medical reasons, and may experience a wide range of physical symptoms and impaired quality of life.
+In some cases, patients may not opt for dialysis, for various personal or medical reasons, and may experience a wide range of physical symptoms and thereby, an impaired quality of life.

 A comparison study revealed that symptom burden of kidney failure in fact is similar to those with advanced cancer.
 About half of kidney failure patients or more experience fatigue, itchiness, breathlessness, constipation, loss of appetite and pain, according to statistics.
 Other medical complications from kidney failure include blood hypertension, hyperkalemia (accumulation of potassium in the blood), edema (fluid retention), hypocalcemia (reduced blood calcium levels), metabolic acidosis (acidic blood PH), anemia (underproduction of red blood cells), and decreased libido.